Global remote research for GeoNode:

 The shopping cart

 The new homepage template provides many improvements over the old template (GeoNode version 2.4), including featured stories, icons, contact us sections improve accessibility.
-Site-wide navigation and existing feature flaws impacted navigability and user feelings of success or failure.
-The new template transposes novice needs with expert needs, placing expert-level support in the “Get Started” button that calls novices to action.
-The new template also attempts to surface the type of datasets available within the site to aid comprehension and use (through exploration icons and data stories).
-There are opportunities to improve these features.
+However, site-wide navigation and existing feature flaws impacted navigability and user feelings of success or failure.

 Use common conventions to resolve issues with Applied Filters and the Cart.